Skip to main content

 Summary Statement

-Michelle Sikes researches sport in its historical, political and economic dimensions.
+Michelle Sikes researches sport and health in its historical, political, economic and social dimensions.

 Department